xcp-ng/xcp-ng-org/docs/management/time-synchronization.md

 210 Number of sources = 0
 ```

-The service is then behaving exactly as configured, and doing nothing.
+Then, the service behaves exactly as configured, and does nothing.
 Every other check an
 operator would normally run looks healthy, which is what makes this one worth running early
 rather than late.

 When sources are configured, `chronyc sources` lists them.
 In the `MS` column, the second
-character is the state of that source: `*` marks the one currently being used, `+` marks
+character is the state of that source:

+- `*` marks the one currently being used.
-another acceptable source being combined with it, and `?` means the source is unreachable.
+- `+` marks another acceptable source being combined with it.
+- `?` means the source is unreachable.

 At least one source should reach the `*` state.

 To see the offset chrony believes it has, and whether it has settled: